-Course Objective: The course is intended to
+Course Objective:

 - Design and analyze the heat exchangers parallel flow, counter flow, multipass and, cross flow heat exchanger - Design and analyze the Shell and tube heat exchanger - Enable to carry out the performance of heat exchanger with the extended surfaces. - Design and analyze the cooling towers.